The Committee on Transport and Infrastructure is a current standing committee of the Legislative Assembly, established 18 June 2019.

-The Committee has the following portfolio responsibilities: Transport and Infrastructure; Western Sydney; Westconnex; Roads, Maritime and Freight.
+The Committee has the following portfolio responsibilities: Transport and Roads; and Regional Transport and Roads.

 The Committee can scrutinise laws and look at the financial performance and annual reports of government departments.

-Mr Anthony Roberts moved, by leave, that the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:
+Mr Andrew Constance moved, by leave, That the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:

 (1) A Portfolio Standing Committee to be known as the Legislative Assembly Committee on Transport and Infrastructure be appointed.
-The following portfolio responsibilities stand referred to the Committee –Infrastructure; Transport; Roads; Maritime and Freight.
+The following portfolio responsibilities stand referred to the committee – Transport and Roads; and Regional Transport and Roads.

 Terms of reference